amnmalik/PMGSY-OSM-road-integration/README.md

 7. Although the PMGSY has lots of previously unmapped roads, the database is not comprehensive, resulting in roads that the AI algorithm finds but are not in the PMGSY database.
 At the same time, the AI algorithm can often mistake trails, riverbeds, or electricity lines for roads.
 If you think that the road found by MapwithAI is indeed a road, feel free to mark it.
 From point iii), we see that the AI algorithm sometimes also fails to find roads.
 This can be due to many reasons but often is because of tree or vegetation cover.
 If the road is visible on PMGSY, you can map it by hand.

-7. To upload the data found using mapwithai on OSM, you first need to transfer the data into the `Data` layer.
+8. To upload the data found using mapwithai on OSM, you first need to transfer the data into the `Data` layer.
 To do this click on the pink line and press `Shift + A`.
 Activating the `Data` layer shows that the line is now visible there.
 ![image](https://user-images.githubusercontent.com/43343789/165795600-6b28da5c-6b28-49d2-8fb2-22a496c52b5c.png)

-8. The AI algorithm already fills in the `highway=*` and `source=*` tags for a marked line.
-You can correct them before uploading.
+9. The AI algorithm already fills in default values `highway=*` and `source=*` tags for a marked line.
+You can correct them if you want  before uploading.